- Portable Games

 Table of Contents [hide]

-The Hunter is the first recorded usage of genetic manipulation in conjunction with the t-Virus.
-In the project's "Second Stage", the genetic synthesis of two or more living things was frequently carried out.
-By combining the characteristics each individual creature possessed, they succeeded in creating entirely new creatures with superior abilities.
-Originally, the combination of creatures of different species groups at the gene level was naturally unstable, but they were supported by the t-Virus, which promoted abnormal evolution, enabling higher forms of life and making it possible to "play God."
+As the virus also had the ability to make gene synthesis between different species comparatively easy, genetic combination between two or more living things was frequently conducted during the second stage through incorporating not only the t-virus' genetic manipulation, but also the genetic information of other creatures.
+By combining the characteristics each individual creature possessed, hybrid creatures with superior abilities could be created.
+The combination of creatures of different species groups at the gene level was naturally unstable, but they were supported by the t-virus' promotion of abnormal evolution, enabling higher forms of life.

 Third Stage (1988-1998)